 Find out if you can make a claim through a free chat with Spencer Churchill Claims Advice.

 Finding a final salary pension transfer specialist shouldn’t be tricky – there are plenty of them around advertising heavily.

 Just make sure that you check they are authorised to give pension advice via the FCA register.

-Sadly, even regulated advisers get it wrong, so if you’ve transferred your pension, speak to the mis-sold final salary pension transfer claims specialists at Get Claims Advice for a free initial assessment – you may be able to claim!
+Sadly, even regulated advisers get it wrong, so if you’ve transferred your pension, speak to the mis-sold final salary pension transfer claims specialists at Spencer Churchill Claims Advice for a free initial assessment – you may be able to claim!

 Transfer advice should be very bespoke to each person, and so what an individual stands to lose or benefit from a final salary pension transfer changes.

 However, many defined benefit transfers may be sold to scheme members on some of these potential benefits: